"Don't you die on me, gravity!"

 - Sonic 3's Carnival Night, Sonic 1's Scrap Brain Zone, and Sonic CD's Metallic Madness Zone all feature wheels that function as miniature planetoids.
 Death Egg Zone from Sonic And Knuckles involved spinning antigravity passages and a sideways gravity chamber in Act 1, then Act 2 involved gravity frequently switching upside down and back—and one of the bosses could only be defeated by manipulating this mechanic.
 Sonic Adventure 2 and Shadow the Hedgehog feature Crazy Gadget and Space Gadget respectively, both defining examples of gravity that can go in any of a number of directions.

 - The Mad Space level is more like most of Super Mario Galaxy, with the direction of gravity being dependent on which planetoid you're closest to.
 There are also drums in Final Chase that pull you onto their surface when close enough.

 - And Cosmic Wall, also from SA2, was a Light Zone.

-- For another Sonic example, the Cyber Track Zone in Sonic Advance 3 has areas within all three Acts where gravity reverses automatically.
+- The Cyber Track Zone in Sonic Advance 3 has areas within all three Acts where gravity reverses automatically.
 As well as Cosmic Angel in Sonic Advance, Egg Utopia in Sonic Advance 2, and Dead Line in Sonic Rush.